Kwasi-Asiedu/E-Learning-Project/README.md

 This project aims to use Amazon's Elastic Container Service (ECS) to build a highly available and scalable e-learning platform.
 The goal is to leverage government programs to retrain graduates into IT professionals.
 The new platform will address current limitations and provide a robust solution to meet all student needs.

 ## Overview
-The platform was built using Terraform to ensure uniformity, re-useability and robustness.
+The platform was built using Terraform to ensure uniformity, re-usability and robustness.
 It integrates seamlessly with containerized applications, with all images securely stored in Amazon ECR (Elastic Container Registry).

 ## Features
 ### Infrastructure: